What is Boxty?

 The Boxty House, Temple Bar, the humble spud made beautiful

 The potato has been the star and the joke of Irish cuisine for years.
 At the Boxty house, they take a great Irish staple the boxty and with carefully chosen artisan foods transform it into a gourmet treat.
 Most famous for its place in a full Irish the boxty is taken to gourmet heights.

-Mc Niffe’s Bakery creates four mouth-watering varieties of Boxty- Pan boxty, Loaf Boxty, Boiled Boxty and Irish Potato Cakes, providing an exceptionally unique taste experience.
-Mc Niffe’s Bakery is Ireland’s largest producer of traditional Irish Boxty Products and the Company takes great pride in its well-known reputation for using only the highest quality ingredients, allowing them to produce a product with not only outstanding taste but 100% Irish ingredients too.
+Mc Niffe’s Bakery creates four mouth-watering varieties of Boxty- Pan boxty, Loaf Boxty, Boiled Boxty and Irish Potato Pancakes, providing an exceptionally unique taste experience.

 One of the most popular versions consists of finely grated, raw potato and mashed potato with flour, buttermilk, egg and baking soda.
 The grated potato is strained to remove most of the starch and then fried on a griddle pan for a few minutes.

 The best recipes for Irish potato pancakes consist of finely grated, raw potato and mashed potato with flour, baking soda, buttermilk and sometimes egg.
 The mixture is then gently pulled together and rolled into a flat round shape and then cut into triangles.

 It is then fried on a griddle until it is browned a little.
 This Irish potato pancake recipe can then be frozen or kept for a few days in the fridge to be pulled out for breakfast.
 For breakfast, they are fried in a little butter until the cake gets a slight crisp on the outside.

 - 1/2 pound / about 3 cups of potatoes, peeled, cooked, and still hot